chesahkalu/My_Python/README.md

 use of the input function on run, and split funtions during input.
 Also shows use of various flow commands such as `if` , `elif`.

-[4-fizzbuzz.py](./4-fizzbuzz.py): THe almighty fizzbuzz.
-Shows how to lop through a range of numbers and uses flow command to print either
+[4-fizzbuzz.py](./4-fizzbuzz.py): The almighty fizzbuzz.
+Shows how to loop through a range of numbers and uses flow command to print either
-Fizz if the number is a multiple of 3, Buzz if it is a multiple of 5 and Fizzbuzz if they are multiples of both 3 and 5.
+`Fizz` if the number is a multiple of `3`, `Buzz` if it is a multiple of `5` and `Fizzbuzz` if they are multiples of both `3 and 5`.

+[5-interest_rate.py](./5-interest_rate.py): Calculating and printing interest rate when given initial investment, rate and time.

+[6-pine_tree.py](./6-pine_tree.py): This code prints a pictorial pine tree using the `#` symbol.
+It shows how to manipulate end of lines and spaces and new lines.